localstack/localstack/README.md

 ## Change Log

+* v0.1.10: Bump version of amazon_kclpy to 1.4.1
+* v0.1.9: Add initial support for SQS/SNS
 * v0.1.8: Fix installation of JARs in amazon_kclpy if localstack is installed transitively
 * v0.1.7: Bump version of amazon_kclpy to 1.4.0
 * v0.1.6: Add travis-ci and coveralls configuration